jito-foundation/jito-solana/docs/src/operations/guides/validator-start.md

 ### Limiting ledger size to conserve disk space

 The `--limit-ledger-size` parameter allows you to specify how many ledger [shreds](https://solana.com/docs/terminology#shred) your node retains on disk.
 If you do not include this parameter, the validator will keep all received ledger data until it runs out of disk space.
-Otherwise, the validator will continually purge the oldest data once to stay under the specified `--limit-ledger-size` value.
+Otherwise, the validator will periodically purge the oldest data (FIFO) to remain under the specified `--limit-ledger-size` value.

 The default value attempts to keep the blockstore (data within the rocksdb directory) disk usage under 500 GB.
 More or less disk usage may be requested